rickardd/beer-picker/README.md

 - Enter the site.
 - Explanation what the app is about.
 - Only one call-to-action.
 "Try".
-- Ask if the user if he/she is running tax reports.
+- Ask the user if he/she is working with tax reports.
-- List all the items.
+- List suggested beers.

 When presenting each beer I picket the most interesting facts about the beer.
 Again, it should be easy and not rocket science to pick a beer.